-A Closing Disclosure must be provided to the consumer at least three business days prior to consummation. (see section 3.1.5 for more information)
+A Closing Disclosure must be provided to the consumer at least three business days prior to consummation. (see section 3.1.5 for more information; § 1026.19(f)(1)(ii))

-3.1.2 Revised Closing Disclosure
+3.1.2 Corrected Closing Disclosure

-Prior to consummation, an additional three-business-day waiting period applies when there are changes to the Closing Disclosure that result in an increase to the APR that becomes inaccurate, the addition of a Prepayment Penalty, or the change of a loan product. (§ 1026.19(f)(2)(ii); Comment 19(f)(2)(ii)-1)
+Prior to consummation, an additional three-business-day waiting period applies when there are changes to the Closing Disclosure that result in an increase to the APR that becomes inaccurate, the addition of a Prepayment Penalty, or the change of a loan Product. (§ 1026.19(f)(2)(ii); Comment 19(f)(2)(ii)-1)

-For other changes prior to consummation, provide the updated information in a revised Closing Disclosure no later than consummation to the consumer.
+For other changes prior to consummation, provide to the consumer the updated information in a corrected Closing Disclosure no later than consummation.
 Upon the consumer's request, by the business day before consummation, a creditor must permit the consumer to inspect the Closing Disclosure, although the creditor may omit items related only to the seller's transaction. (§ 1026.19(f)(2)(i))

-In addition, provide a corrected Closing Disclosure if an event related to the settlement occurs during the 30-calendar-day period after consummation that causes the Closing Disclosure to become inaccurate and results in a change to an amount paid by the consumer from what was previously disclosed. (§ 1026.19(f)(2)(iii); Comment 19(f)(2)(iii)-1) Deliver or place in the mail the revised Closing Disclosure no later than 30 calendar days after receiving information sufficient to establish changes to the amount paid by the consumer. (§ 1026.19(f)(2)(iii))
+In addition, provide a corrected Closing Disclosure if an event related to the settlement occurs during the 30-calendar-day period after consummation that causes the Closing Disclosure to become inaccurate and results in a change to an amount paid by the consumer from what was previously disclosed. (§ 1026.19(f)(2)(iii); Comment 19(f)(2)(iii)-1) Deliver or place in the mail the corrected Closing Disclosure no later than 30 calendar days after receiving information sufficient to establish changes to the amount paid by the consumer. (§ 1026.19(f)(2)(iii))